By Heather Rhoades

 Saffron has often been described as a spice that is worth more than its weight in gold.
 It is so expensive that you may wonder “Can I grow saffron crocus bulbs and harvest my own saffron?”
 The answer is yes, you can grow saffron in your home garden.
 Keep reading to learn how to grow saffron.

 Before Growing Saffron Crocus

-Saffron comes from the saffron crocus bulbs or Crocus sativus, which is an autumn blooming crocus.
+Saffron comes from the saffron crocus bulb (Crocus sativus), which is an autumn blooming crocus.
 The spice is actually the red stigmas of this crocus flower.
 Each flower will only produce 3 stigmas and each saffron crocus bulb will only produce 1 flower.